Hyundai N

-Hyundai claims the "N" refers to two things: the Namyang district in South Korea, home of Hyundai's Global Research & Development Center where the N brand was founded; and the Nürburgring racetrack in Germany, home to Hyundai's European Technical Center and where all N models are tested.
-The N logo was inspired by the shape of chicanes in racing circuits.
+Hyundai claims the "N" refers to two elements.
+First, the Namyang district in South Korea, home of Hyundai's Global Research & Development Center where the brand 'N' was founded; second, the over 20 km long Nordschleife northern loop of the Nürburgring racetrack in Germany, home to Hyundai's European Technical Center and where all the 'N' models are tested - and many other brands, too.
+The 'N' logo was inspired by the shape of chicanes in racing circuits.

-The first N-branded vehicle produced was the i30 N, which debuted in 2016.
+The first 'N'-branded vehicle produced was the i30 N, which debuted in 2016.

 History

-In 2007, a privately entered Schumann Motorsport Hyundai Coupé driven by the Schumann brothers alongside Peter Cate and Christian Hohenadel, caught the attention of Seoul by winning the SP4 class and finishing 13th overall (of 230 starters) at the grueling Nürburgring 24 Hours race.
-In 2012, Hyundai made the decision to gather the best researchers and engineers at its R&D Center in Namyang to create a new brand focused on developing high-performance vehicles, the N brand.
+In 2007, a privately entered Schumann Motorsport Hyundai Coupé driven by the Schumann brothers alongside Peter Cate and Christian Hohenadel caught the attention of Seoul by winning the SP4 class and finishing 13th overall (of 230 starters) at the grueling Nürburgring 24 Hours race.
+In 2012, Hyundai made the decision to gather researchers and engineers at its R&D Center in Namyang to create a new brand focused on developing high-performance vehicles.

-After jumping into the World Rally Championship (WRC) series in 2012, researchers at the Namyang R&D Center began developing the first concept car of the Racing Midship line, the RM14, based on the 2012 Hyundai Veloster and data gathered from their WRC experience.
+After participating in the World Rally Championship (WRC) series in 2012, researchers at the Namyang R&D Center began developing the first concept car of the Racing Midship line, the RM14, based on the 2012 Hyundai Veloster and data gathered from their WRC experience.
 The RM14 debuted at the 2014 Busan Motor Show.
 Since then, the RM line of concept cars has continued with the RM15, RM16, and RM19 models (all based on the first-generation Veloster).

-In late 2014 Hyundai Motor Company announced that Albert Biermann would be the Executive Vice President and Head of Vehicle Testing and High-Performance Development.
+In late 2014 Hyundai Motor Company announced that former BMW M chief engineer Albert Biermann would be the Executive Vice President and Head of Vehicle Testing and High-Performance Development.

 On September 15, 2014, at the Frankfurt Motor Show, the N sub-brand was revealed.